 Well, you've come to the right place!
-The following is a list of the most frequently asked questions about Honors admission, and what being an Honors Student is like.
-If you can't find exactly what you're looking for here, send us a message via the contact methods below.
+The following is a list of the most frequently asked questions about what it’s like to be an Honors student at UW-Eau Claire.

 Why should I join the Honors Program?

-Does it cost anything to participate in University Honors?
+Does it cost anything to participate in Honors?